darrenbutler/UDSummerResearch/ReflectiveJournal/Week-3.md

 ## Wednesday
 ### Tasks:
-I'd like to expedite my progress in the python course.
+1. Completed Module 3 in Python course: I'd like to expedite my progress in the python course.
 This is today's primary focus.
 I will also follow up with Dr. Barmaki.
+2. Arranged a meeting to discuss qualitative analysis with Dr. Kataria from Midwestern State University
 ### Additional notes:
+SUGGESTION: The interface for BlockPy may need to be more humanistic.
+I realized I felt disconnected from the enviorment as I have other learning enviornments because there is no face to see or human-like prescence.
+I found myself not being as drawn to the course as other online course's I've taken.
+After going to Udacity for a change in pace I realized the I was more engaged because I saw the instructor's face.

 ## Thursday
 ### Tasks: